 You really need a pasta machine for this – you can use a rolling pin but it’s difficult to get it thin enough.

 Pass the dough through the machine on its thickest setting and repeat using a thinner setting each time – all the way down to the thinnest setting.

-Spoon the beef mixture, a teaspoon at a time, about half an inch apart in the centre of your pasta (as pictured above).
+Spoon the beef mixture in a line about in the centre of your pasta.
 Carefully fold one long side of the pasta over the filling and tuck it under the filling.
 Now pinch between each piece of filling squeezing the pasta together and pushing the filling forward slightly.

 Using a pasta cutter tidy the long edge up and then cut from the fold side forward pushing the edges forward to create an envelope shape.

 A tablespoon of butter and 4 or 5 sage leaves.
 Cook the butter in a pan with the sage leaves until the butter is browned.

 Boil the pasta in salted, boiling water for a minute or so.
 Once cooked, drain and toss in the sage butter.
 Spoon some of the pesto onto a plate and arrange the agnolotti on top.
 Finish with some grated parmesan.